What is Nipah virus? Symptoms to watch out for as India races to contain outbreak

 Nipah is a deadly virus with no vaccine or cure and considered a high-risk pathogen by the World Health Organization

-India is moving quickly to contain a Nipah virus outbreak in the eastern state of West Bengal after five cases were confirmed, including doctors and nurses who were infected.
+India is moving quickly to contain a Nipah virus outbreak in the eastern state of West Bengal after two cases were confirmed by the federal health ministry.

-Nearly 100 people have been asked to quarantine at home, and infected patients were being treated in hospitals in and around the capital Kolkata, according to local media reports, with one patient in a critical condition.
+Nearly 200 people have been quarantined after they were identified as contacts of the infected patients, according to officials.
+All were found to be asymptomatic and tested negative for the virus, the ministry said.

+But the West Bengal cases have sparked concern across Asia, with several countries introducing new Covid-style health checks at airports receiving flights from the region.

 Nipah is a deadly virus with no vaccine or cure and is considered a high-risk pathogen by the World Health Organization.
 Experts say human infections are rare and usually occur when the virus spills over from bats, often through contaminated fruit.